Temperature and Time Compensation in Film Development

 Why Rate Climbs Faster Than Temperature

-Development is the reduction of exposed silver halide to metallic silver, and like most chemical reactions its rate follows the Arrhenius relationship, in which rate varies with the exponential term exp(−E/RT), where E is an activation energy, R the gas constant, and T the absolute temperature.
-Because the temperature sits inside an exponential, the rate does not rise in proportion to degrees: a small increase near room temperature produces a disproportionately large increase in reaction speed.
-This is why a developer two or three degrees warm overdevelops noticeably rather than negligibly.
+Development is the chemical reduction of exposed silver halide to metallic silver, and like most chemical reactions its rate follows the Arrhenius relationship, rate = A·exp(−E/RT), where E is the activation energy, R the gas constant (8.314 J/mol·K) and T the absolute temperature.
+Because T sits inside an exponential, the rate does not rise in proportion to degrees.

 Deriving the Compensation Factor